maggiecrow/DEprior/README.md

 # DEprior

-This repository contains data related to our manuscript, "Predictability of Human Gene Expression Analysis".
+This repository contains data related to our manuscript, "Predictability of Human Differential Gene Expression".